timgilbert/cljs-intro-slides/README.md

 cljs-intro-slides
 =================

-A slide deck for an intro to [ClojureScript](https://github.com/clojure/clojurescript/wiki‎) talk I'm giving at work.
+A slide deck for an intro to [Clojure](https://clojure.org/) / [ClojureScript](https://clojurescript.org/) talk I gave at work some time ago.
 Slides created via [AsciiDoc](http://www.methods.co.nz/asciidoc/index.html).
 All images from wikimedia commons.

+You can view the resulting slides online here: http://timgilbert.github.io/cljs-intro-slides/

 To build it: